+Football was introduced in Malta by the British through the strong influence of the British Forces at the beginning of the 19th Century.
+In 1900 the Malta Football Association was founded and the first Championship League was organised later, for the 1909-1910 football season.
 It was in 1937, in the small village of Balzan a group of football enthusiasts got together and founded the Balzan Youths Football Club.
 Sadly, despite being one of the oldest football clubs in Malta, very little information on its beginnings has survived since the club’s records were either lost or destroyed.
 It has only been for the past 30 years that its history has been preserved.
 Balzan Youths FC may not boast of great successes, yet through the years several good players have emerged from this club all of whom have played with Top Division clubs.
-Notable names include: Giulino Muscat, France Suda, Paul Chetcuti, Nenu Nappa, the brothers Paul and Lonzu Pullicino, Alfred Cardona, the brothers Peter and Tony Fitzgerald, Mario Monreal, among others.
-Since it’s foundation, Balzan Youths FC has always proved to be a competitive team.
+Notable names include Gulino Muscat, France Suda, Paul Chetcuti, Nenu Nappa, brothers Paul and Lonzu Pullicino, Alfred Cardona, brothers Peter and Tony Fitzgerald, Mario Monreal, among others.
+Since its foundation, Balzan Youths FC has always proved to be a competitive team.
 However for a small village club, with rather limited resources, it is not easy to establish itself with the top clubs.
 As a result, it has remained in the lower ranks.
-In the seasons spanning 1946-1947, 1955-1956 and 1957-1958 the team came very close to being promoted to the top Division.
+In the seasons spanning 1946-1947, 1955-1956 and 1957-1958 the team was very close to being promoted to the top Division.
 During these seasons they succeeded to win the section they were playing in the Second Division but failed to go on to win the decider, as at that time only one team was promoted to the First Division.
 Balzan Youths FC several times came close but did not quite achieve this goal.

 In Season 1990-1991, the club’s first team were promoted to the Second Division.
 It has to be noted that this happened due to a decision taken by the MFA to relegate Naxxar Lions FC from the Premier League to the Third Division.
 This opened a vacant post in the Premier League and consequently also in the First and Second Divisions.
 As runners up of the Third Division Section “B”, Balzan Youths FC had to play a deciding game against Melita FC, the runners up of Section “A”.
 Balzan Youths FC emerged winners from this game and was consequently promoted.
 This was the first time ever in the club’s history that called for celebrations.

 During this Season the Committee began to realise that it could not continue to concentrate solely on its first team but required promising young players to be trained for future teams.
-With this in mind they proposed starting their own Football Nursery.
+With this in mind, they proposed starting their own Football Nursery.
 At that time although the Nursery was not yet formalised the committee decided nevertheless to participate in the Under 16 League of the Youth Football Association by registering a group of young players from 14 to 16 years of age.

 In Season 1991-1992 the committee continued to work on its plans to organise a Football Nursery with the intention of training players at a young age who would go on to play for the club in future senior leagues.
 While in the Second Division Balzan Youths FC always played at a competitive standard and finished in a respectable place in the final classification.